 Dairy products made from the milk of most North American cows—even those that are grass-fed and organically raised—contain the lectin-like protein casein A1.
 The only approved dairy products on this plan include products made from goat, sheep, and water buffalo milk as well as cow’s milk from Southern European cows.
 The good news here is that coconut milk—the kind that comes in a can as well as the kind that comes in a carton as a milk alternative—makes a great substitute for that creamy dairy taste in soups, ice creams, and other foods.

-With the exception of cucumbers, which first originated in Asia and then made their way to Africa and Europe via trade routes, the squash family—fruits with peels and seeds that grow on vines, including pumpkins, acorn squash, zucchini, and butternut squash—is native to the Americas, meaning it contains lectins that humans have only been exposed to in the last 500 years or so.
+With the exception of cucumbers, which first originated in Asia and then made their way to Africa and Europe via trade routes, the squash family—fruits with peels and seeds that grow on vines, including pumpkins, acorn squash, zucchini, and butternut squash—is native to the Americas.
 In addition to containing lectins, all varieties of squash contain sugars that cue your body to store weight in preparation for winter.
 All the more reason not to eat them, or their seeds!

 PS: This article answers literally every question you've ever had about eating an anti-inflammatory diet.

 And are you ready to learn more about how gut health is the foundation for the health of your entire body?
 Register now for our FREE Functional Nutrition Webinar with Dr. Vincent Pedre.